List of elections involving vote splitting: Slovakia

+In 2016, the Christian Democratic Movement achieved 4.94 percent missing only 0.06 percent votes to reach the threshold after #SIEŤ split from KDH which meant the first absence of the party since the Velvet Revolution and the first democratic elections in 1990.

+In 2020, Velvet Revolution in which no party of the Hungarian minority crossed the 5 percent threshold.
+The vote was split between Hungarian Community Togetherness with 3.9% and Most–Híd with 2.1%.

+Before the 2024, Republic broke away from the People's Party Our Slovakia (ĽSNS).
+Republic received 4.75% and the ĽSNS 0.84%.

+South Korea

 In 1987, Roh Tae-woo won the South Korean presidential election with just under 36% of the popular vote because his two main liberal rivals split the vote.
 A similar scenario happened when in 1997 won by just Kim Dae-jung 40.3% because his two main conservative rivals split the vote.
+A run-off might have changed the outcome of these two and potentially the 2017 election (which saw the liberal Moon Jae-in win with 41%).
+FairVote pointed out that during the 2022 South Korean presidential election, the progressive candidate Sim Sang-jung result (2.37%) was more than three times the lead of conservative candidate Yoon Suk Yeol (0.73%).
+In 2025, liberal Lee Jae-myung got 49.42% ahead of conservative Kim Moon-soo with 41.15% but the two conservative candidates combined had 49.49%.

+Taiwan

 In the 2000 presidential election in Taiwan, James Soong left Kuomintang (KMT) party and ran as an independent against KMT's candidate Lien Chan.
 This caused vote-splitting among KMT voters and resulted in victory for Democratic Progressive Party's candidate, Chen Shui-bian.
 It is the first time in Taiwan history that the KMT did not win a presidential election, and it became the opposition party.

-In the 2004 Philippine presidential election, those who were opposed to Gloria Macapagal Arroyo's presidency had their vote split into the four candidates, thereby allowing Arroyo to win.
-The opposition had film actor Fernando Poe, Jr. as its candidate, but Panfilo Lacson refused to give way and ran as a candidate of a breakaway faction of the Laban ng Demokratikong Pilipino.
-Arroyo was later accused of vote-rigging.